 Itinerary for 2019

 Itinerary - Note: changed a bit from the map above !
-New Zealand is still an option.
+We will now, most likely bypass New Zealand (it is however still an option).

 The new itinerary is based on places where "crew changes" and visits can take place.
 Of course it does NOT show all the places we will stop, as not all of them are suited for crew changes due to the difficulty of flying in or immigration transfers etc.